Shuu2301/Fraud-detection/README.md

 ## 6. Detailed Setup & Running Guide

 ### Prerequisites
--   [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed and running.
+-   [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed and running on Ubuntu 25.04.
--   On Windows, Docker Desktop should be configured to use the WSL 2 backend.
 -   Git for cloning the repository.
 -   A stable internet connection to download Docker images and packages.
+-   Ensure your user is in the `docker` group to run Docker commands without sudo: `sudo usermod -aG docker $USER` (then log out and back in).

 ### Step 1: Clone the Project
 ```shell